What Are Consumer Goods?

 - They are extravagantly priced

-4. Unsought goods
+4. Unsought Goods

-These kinds of products can be ranking from old, outdated goods to the new innovative prototype.
+These kinds of products can be ranked from old, outdated goods to the new innovative prototype.
 Consumers don’t remember these products at the top of their heads, and they are very infrequently bought from the market.

 The unique property of this good is that the benefits are not instantly derived from the product.
 For instance, Life Insurance is the most popular unsought good in the market.
 The highlighting characteristics are as follows: